 A company PR disaster can be a customer support leader’s worst nightmare.

 Picture this: You are the head of a large customer support team.
 You step into the office one morning and the whole scene is chaos.
 The phones are ringing, emails are flooding in, and customers are posting negative comments online.
-Your platform has crashed and your team is overwhelmed with customer complaints.
-All eyes turn to you.
-What should they do?
+Your platform has crashed and your team is confused about how to handle customer complaints.

 They should turn to your customer support playbook.
-A playbook is crucial to helping you and your team understand how to strategically handle the problem on a customer support level and how to avoid further damaging the company’s brand image.
+A playbook is crucial to helping you and your team understand how to handle customer complaints and how to avoid further damaging the company’s brand image.

 Creating a customer support playbook